-These financial statements are general purpose financial statements, and have been prepared on an accrual basis in accordance with the requirements of the Australian Accounting Standards - Reduced Disclosure Requirements and Interpretations applicable to not-for-profit entities.
-In addition, the financial statements comply with Queensland Treasury Minimum Reporting Requirements for the year ended 30 June 2021, and other authoritative pronouncements.
+These financial statements are general purpose financial statements, and have been prepared on an accrual basis in accordance with the requirements of AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and Interpretations applicable to not-for-profit entities.
+In addition, the financial statements comply with Queensland Treasury's Minimum Reporting Requirements for the year ended 30 June 2022, and other authoritative pronouncements.